We

 playing away.
 She hasn't seen Jennifer, so

-hears more voices and follows them to the
+she hears voices and follows them to the

 same room as before, finding Faraday and